onflow/cadence-lang.org/docs/tutorial/02-hello-world.md

 :::

+### Account Storage

-The second area is where you'll find [account storage](../language/accounts/storage).
+The second area is where you'll find [account storage].
 This area is where an account stores the objects that they own.
 This is an important differentiator between Cadence and other languages, because in other languages, assets that accounts own are usually stored in the centralized smart contract that defines the assets.

 :::warning[Important]